mcode/medmorph-fhir-server/README.md

 # Configuration

 Since this is a single repository and single docker image for multiple actors, each container should have its own properties.
-Right now the properties to configurate are `AUTH_SERVER_ADDRESS`, `SERVER_ADDRESS`, and `SERVER_TITLE`.
+Right now the properties to configurate are `AUTH_SERVER_ADDRESS`, `SERVER_ADDRESS`, `SERVER_TITLE`, and `ADMIN_TOKEN`.
 These are set through enviornment variables of the same names.
 Using compose will automatically create all necessary servers.

 # Authorization